UPDATE (12.13.2021): Post revised to reflect updates to the enhanced NYC subway.

 Find out on this edition of the NYTIP INSIDER.

-Welcome back to my ongoing series on the New York Transportation Improvement Plan (NYTIP)!
-In my last post, I discussed ways to improve the Broadway and Queens Boulevard lines.
+Welcome back to my ongoing NYTIP series!
+In my last post, I discussed ways to improve the Broadway and Queens Boulevard trunk lines.
 In this post, I will discuss the Eastern Parkway trunk line served by the 2, 3, 4, and 5 lines in Brooklyn.